 We at Day of the Girl want to eliminate the stigma of coding and STEM.
 We hope to empower girls and spark their interest in STEM through coding.
 Coding is one of the most accessible aspects of STEM -- it only requires a computer, an internet connection, and motivation to learn!
 It’s free, easy to pick up, and you can build anything with it!
 Even if you aren’t currently interested in STEM, coding is the literacy of the future.
 It’s composed of many languages, and is a form of writing and creativity.

 We want to help you learn how to code, so we created a list of STEM resources complete with free coding websites, along with after school activities, camps, and links to many very cool initiatives.

 We are additionally launching a coding contest.
 If you submit your work, you will have the opportunity to be featured on our website, social media, or blog!
 You can have immortal internet fame and you may also be interviewed!
 Even if you aren’t selected, creating a project is super empowering, fun, and you will learn a lot.

-If you’re not interested in entering our coding contest, but are involved in STEM and want to be featured on the blog, you can fill out our Women in STEM Wednesday Q&A form!
+If you’re not interested in entering our coding contest, but are a girl involved in STEM and want to be featured on the blog, you can fill out our Girls in STEM Wednesday Q&A form!
+If you are a woman actively working in a STEM field and would like to be considered for a personalized interview, please fill out the Women in STEM Q&A form!
 This interview will be featured in our new blog series, Women in STEM Wednesday.
 Any female-identifying person over the age of 13 is encouraged to fill out the form!
 This blog series aims to show how females involved in STEM are complex and multifaceted, and have many diverse interests.
 Check it out here!